Iceland Volcano Eruption Calms As Lava Flow Eases - UrduPoint

 Iceland Volcano Eruption Calms As Lava Flow Eases

-Reykjavik, (APP - UrduPoint / Pakistan Point News - 20th Dec, 2023) An Icelandic volcano that erupted and spewed lava into the sky overnight near a power plant was less active Tuesday, after weeks of intense seismic activity southwest of Reykjavik.
+Reykjavik, (APP - UrduPoint / Pakistan Point News - 20th Dec, 2023) An Icelandic volcano that erupted and spewed lava into the sky overnight near a power plant was less active Tuesday evening, after weeks of intense seismic activity southwest of Reykjavik.

 The eruption, only three kilometres (1.8 miles) from the evacuated fishing port of Grindavik on the Reykjanes peninsula, began Monday at around 10:17 pm (2217 GMT) after a "swarm" of small tremors, the Icelandic Meteorological Office (IMO) said.

-The volcano opened a fissure in the ground about four kilometres (2.5 miles) long, with the southern end just three kilometres from Grindavik.
+The volcano opened a fissure in the ground about four kilometres long, with the southern end just three kilometres from Grindavik.

-In an update on Tuesday at 1430 GMT, the IMO said the lava flow was "estimated to be about one-quarter of what it was at the beginning of the eruption on 18 December, and a third of the original fissure is active."
+In an update on Tuesday at 1830 GMT, the IMO said the eruption continued to weaken.

-"The lava fountains are also lower than at the start of the eruption, reaching about 30 meters (98 feet) at their highest."
+"New aerial images of the area show that there are now three vents erupting southeast of Stora-Skogfell, down from the previous five," the meteorological office said, but added that it anticipated further lava flows along the fissure.

 Amid weeks of warnings from scientists, the authorities built reinforcements around the Svartsengi geothermal plant, which is just two kilometres from the eruption.